Introduction to garden management for wildlife

 It is important to remember that many studies have shown how biodiverse ordinary gardens can be without special management techniques.
 It’s likely then that typical garden management isn’t too damaging for wildlife – but it would be good to have the facts!

-Please also let us know if there are any other management topics you would like us to cover.
+Please also let us know if there are other management topics you would like us to cover.